A decluttering practice that helped change my life...

 Now I take the time almost every single day to practice OHIO.

-Whether I'm clearing piles or just bringing in the mail, practicing making decisions and putting things where they belong as soon as I touch them helps my home from turning back into a disaster zone.
+Whether clearing piles or just bringing in the mail, we can practice making decisions and putting things where they belong as soon as we touch them

-My living room after returning from a kayak camping trip
+My living room after returning from leading a kayak camping trip

-I challenge you to join me in practicing OHIO starting right now.
+You can join me in OHIO starting right now!

 But first...